OkwGit/1.8.9StuffFloatingAroundPlayer/README.md

-I will put your name everywhere xd
-Thanks ItsWormy (ImBeyondDarknees) for fixing my mod . legendary modder if he didnt help me fxing the mod i will be wasting like 50+ hours
+Thanks ItsWormy (ImBeyondDarknees) for fixing my mod . https://github.com/littlebroto1 legendary modder if he didnt help me fxing the mod i will be wasting like 50+ hours ItsWormy
+- removed blocks of codes that were not necessary
+- fix the model's anchor point
+- make the transform working with rotation ill write more cya now